 - Sustainability: Renewable, biodegradable; supports beekeeping industries.

-- Comparison: Harder than other waxes with a higher melting point; releases negative ions that purify air.
+- Comparison: Harder than many other waxes with a higher melting point; works well when you want a longer-burning candle.

 - Cost: $10-15 per pound.